 One of the main causes of stress is a demanding job.
 Maybe your workload is too heavy or perhaps your deadlines are too tight.
 In either case, this can impact your professional and personal life in multiple ways.
+In this guide to coping with stress at work, we’ll walk you through some ways you can prevent your own burnout and support your team deal with stress.

 The Effects of a Heavy Workload